kbase/probabilistic_annotation/README.md

   The intermediate files created by the annotate() and calculate() methods are stored in this location.
 * **data_folder_path**: Path to data folder containing static database files.
-A server can use different static database files by using different locations.
+A server can use different static database files by using different folders.
 * **load_data_option**: Control how static database files are handled when starting service.
-Valid values are "shock" to load static files from Shock or 'preload' to use preloaded static database files.
+Valid values are "shock" to load static files from Shock or "preload" to use preloaded static database files.
 * **sources**: List of sources for generating static database files.
 The supported sources are "cdm" for the KBase central data model and "kegg" for the Kyoto